Yvonne Anderson, March 19th, 2016

 BB: What do you remember about your neighborhood?
 What did you enjoy?
 What was your favorite pastime with your family or by yourself?
-Kinda give us a view what you’re growing up seeing?
+Kind of give us a view what you’re growing up seeing?

 YA: Well, when we were kids, it was just like being a little rascal.
-I tell people that Puritan was most vacant lots, after World War II, so there weren’t a lot of buildings.
-I tell all my neighborhood kids.
-I’ve been on Puritan since I was four months old.
+I tell people that Puritan was most vacant lots.
+It was right after World War II, so there weren’t a lot of buildings.
+I tell all my neighborhood kids: I’ve been on Puritan since I was four months old.
 That was since 1944.
 I’m still on Puritan.
 And the kids call our neighborhood “P.A.” and you can’t be more P.A. than me because my last name is Paul-Anderson and I know everything about Puritan.
 They call me the Puritan historian.